Ukyo Katayama: As a racing driver

 Katayama's Toyota GT-One for the 1999 24 Hours of Le Mans.

 Still popular in his homeland, Katayama has since dabbled in sportscars and GT racing, as well as his other love of mountaineering.
 One of his most notable performances post F1 was at the 1999 24 Hours of Le Mans, when during the last hour, as he was lapping traffic and closing up to the leading BMW in his Toyota GT-One, shared with compatriots Keiichi Tsuchiya and Toshio Suzuki, his car suffered a tyre blowout and, while he managed to keep the car on the track, he was forced to slowly make his way around the track to return to the pits for a new set.
-In the process the GT-One lost the chance to contend with the BMW.
-The lone GT-One would come home 2nd overall.
+In the process, the GT-One lost the chance to contend with the BMW.
+The lone GT-One would come home second overall.
 Still, the GT-One won the GTP class, although it was the only car in that class to actually finish the race.

-In 2008, he was one of several retired F1 drivers to compete in the new Speedcar Series.
+In 2008, Katayama was one of several retired F1 drivers to compete in the new Speedcar Series.